Photovoltaic solar energy: what it is and how it works

 Photovoltaic installations are divided into two main categories according to their relationship with the electrical grid:

-Systems connected to the public electrical grid
+Systems connected to the public electricity grid

 This approach is common in urban and commercial areas and can include large photovoltaic plants or solar parks that generate electricity on a large scale.